IUGR in Pregnancy: Causes, Risks, and Treatment Options - Baby Chick

 • Hospital stays: In the advanced stages of IUGR, a pregnant mother may be admitted to the hospital for round-the-clock care and attendance.

-• Induction or C-section: If the infant’s lungs are mature and the placenta or in-utero environment can’t be improved, a doctor or midwife may deliver your baby early at 32-34 weeks gestation so they can get the nutrients and care your baby needs in a medical setting.
-Depending on the severity of the growth restriction and testing, it may warrant delivery at even earlier gestational ages.7
+• Induction or C-section: If the infant’s lungs are mature and the placenta or in-utero environment can’t be improved, a doctor or midwife may deliver your baby early at 32-34 weeks of gestation so they can get the nutrients and care your baby needs in a medical setting.
+Depending on the severity of the growth restriction and the results of testing, it may warrant delivery at even earlier gestational ages.7

 Can You Prevent IUGR?